jegali/CPyU/README.md

 Of course I thought about the structure of the project and the functions to be implemented, but the focus here is clearly on the learning factor and not on commercial software development.
 Therefore, I have deliberately avoided principles like Scrum or iterative models like the waterfall model.
 It is clear to me that this approach potentially leads to the need to restructure or even redevelop parts of the code.
 In order to be able to trace the development steps and perhaps even derive a pedagogical concept for an online course from them, I have stored the individual evolutionary stages in subdirectories.

 ## Used sources
 Most of the sources are books about the Apple ][ from the 80s.
-Some of them I own in print, which I am very proud of, the other sources are either https://mirrors.apple2.org.za/ftp.apple.asimov.net/documentation/ or the massive archive of archive.org, where Ij found for example this Apple ][e as PDF: https://archive.org/details/Inside_the_Apple_IIe
+Some of them I own in print, which I am very proud of, the other sources are either https://mirrors.apple2.org.za/ftp.apple.asimov.net/documentation/ or the massive archive of archive.org, where Ij found for example this Apple ][e as PDF: https://archive.org/details/Inside_the_Apple_IIe.
+Anyway - the most important books in the creation of the CPU and later also the Apple ][ emulator are:
+- Programming the 6502, Rodnay Zaks, https://archive.org/details/Programming_the_6502_OCR

 ## Status